 3. Long Mirror – Some dorm rooms include a mirror while others don’t.
 If you need to buy one, snag a mirror that hangs on the back of the door such as {this one}.

 4. Wall Decor – There are SO many fun options for dressing up dorm walls including tapestries, posters, garlands, no nails photo rails, fairy lights and more.
-My daughter chose {this tapestry} and wow – it made such a HUGE difference for under $30!
+My daughter chose {this tapestry} and wow – it made such a HUGE difference for not a lot of money!
+It’s one of the dorm room essentials I’d most recommend for decorating.

 5. Curtains – Most people don’t put up curtains on dorm room windows since installing a rod typically involves putting holes in the wall but if you have an open closet (not all dorm closets have doors), you might want to get a tension rod and curtains to hide the mess!
 IKEA is a great source for inexpensive curtains (the RITVA curtains are great).